BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-04.md

 ## First commit on the sprint branch

 Commit the changes and use VSC to synchronize changes with the remote, then inspect the Github repository to ensure the branch and first commit exist on the repo.
-I like using teh VSC extensions `Git Lens` along with the extensions `Git Graph`.
+I like using the VSC extensions `Git Lens` along with the extensions `Git Graph`.
 Together, these provide a clear view of the site's development history.
 ToDo: insert jpg

 ## Add the plugin jekyll-compose